That We Might Live

 Many of John’s close friends had been taken in.
 Error, fear, and temptation to sin had arisen in their midst.
 Death was stalking the camp of the saints.
 So he wrote—passionately—to confront the heretics and to call the faithful back to the true gift of God: eternal life through Jesus Christ our Lord.

-But what exactly is this “life” that God gives his people; this life that moved God to send us his very Son; this life that demons and heretics and sinful flesh hate and oppose; this life that the apostle rose boldly to protect and defend; that roused him from Jesus’ breast and turned him, once again, into a Son of Thunder?
+But what exactly is this “life” that God gives his people; this life that moved God to send us his own Son; this life that demons and heretics and sinful flesh all hate and oppose; this life that the apostle rose boldly to protect and defend; that roused him from Jesus’ breast and turned him, once again, into a Son of Thunder?

 Life in the Holy Family